 The Hutchinsons became followers of Puritan minister John Cotton, who preached that mercy is preordained by God, but damnation is determined by earthly behavior.

-Anne began to vigorously spread Cotton’s message to other women, with Cotton’s approval, since more women would often enter his congregation after following Anne’s persuasiveness.
+Anne Hutchinson began to vigorously spread Cotton’s message to other women, with Cotton’s approval, since more women would often enter his congregation after following Anne’s persuasiveness.

-Anne and Other Puritans Flee Persecution
+Puritans Flee Persecution

-At the age of 43 in 1634, Hutchinson and her family, which included 10 children, dodged British authorities and joined Cotton in Boston in 1634, following Anne’s revelation to do so while reading the Bible.
+At the age of 43 in 1634, Hutchinson and her family, which included 10 children, dodged British authorities and joined Cotton in Boston in 1634, following her revelation to do so while reading the Bible.

-Anne also preached that behavior, and therefore sin, did not affect whether someone went to heaven.
+Hutchinson also preached that behavior, and therefore sin, did not affect whether someone went to heaven.
 These beliefs were in direct violation of Puritan doctrine.

-Anne's Dangerous Ideas
+Hutchinson's Dangerous Ideas

 Recommended for you

-"Heretic" Anne Hutchinson
+Why Was Anne Hutchinson Banished?

-Anne was proclaimed a heretic.
-She and her family were banished from the colony and any supporters in positions of authority were removed.
+The men saw this as a challenge to their authority, and Hutchinson was proclaimed a heretic.
+She and her family were banished from the Massachusetts Bay Colony, and any supporters in positions of authority were removed.
 All supporters were forced to surrender arms.

-Anne remained under house arrest until winter ended.
+Hutchinson remained under house arrest until winter ended.
 In March 1638 the Hutchinson family, along with 30 other families, left for the island of Aquidneck in the Rhode Island territory at the suggestion of Roger Williams, where they founded Portsmouth.

-After her pregnancy ended in June with the stillbirth of a severely deformed baby, rumors were spread that Anne had given birth to a demon, spurred on by Winthrop.
+After her pregnancy ended in June with the stillbirth of a severely deformed baby, rumors were spread that Hutchinson had given birth to a demon, spurred on by Winthrop.
 Cotton preached that the stillbirth was her punishment from God.

 The defamation went beyond her own labor.
 One minister claimed Hutchinson had never delivered a normal baby as a midwife, that all were monsters.
 Governor Winthrop offered physical descriptions of many babies supposedly born to Anne’s followers as devil-like, clawed creatures.

-After William’s death in 1642, ministers from Massachusetts were dispatched to force Anne to renounce her beliefs and coerce her into believing that Massachusetts would soon take over the Rhode Island territory.
+After William’s death in 1642, ministers from Massachusetts were dispatched to force to renounce her beliefs and coerce her into believing that Massachusetts would soon take over the Rhode Island territory.

 Susan remained with the Siwanoy for another nine years, eventually returning to Boston and marrying a settler there.